openvinotoolkit/npu_plugin/src/vpux_compiler/docs/chapters/generated/dialect/IE/_passes.md

 The pass is a part of `AdjustForVPU` pipeline.

 Pass converts Concat->LeakyRelu to Concat->Maxpool->LeakyRelu.
-### `-isolated-tiling`: Tile layers in isolation so that all their I/O fit into requirements
+### `-isolated-tiling`: Tile layers in isolation so that all their I/O meet the memory capacity
-The pass performs simple tiling of the layers, which doesn't fit into memory requirements.
+The pass applies tiling to the layers whose memory requirements exceed the capacity available.

-The pass tries to fit single layer in isolation, without any heuristics to run something in parallel or continue computation in tiles.
+The pass tries to split each single layer in isolation, with no smarter heuristics such as "allow running in parallel" or "allow continious computation in tiles" or any else.

-The pass doesn't use any cost model and just choose the first largest tile size, which fits into the memory requirements.
+The pass does not use any cost model to optimize the entire layer's processing time.
+It just iteratively increases the number of tiles until the the largest tile's memory requirements  meet the device capacity, and stops there.
 ### `-legalize-dilated-conv`: Handle dilated convolutions
 The pass is a part of `buildHardwareModePipeline` pipeline.